Im-Rises/GameBoyEmulator/README.md

 # GameBoyEmulator

-GameBoy Emulator developped in C++ with Visual Studio 2019 using SDL2.
+GameBoy Emulator developped in C++ using SDL2.
 You can compile the program using CMake.
 As of now there is no audio implemented.
 Games like pokemon aren't working due to the lack of MBC3/MBC5 cartridges implementation.